CNS-OIST/STEPS_Validation/README.md

 # STEPS_Validation

 This repository contains long validation tests for STEPS.
-The sort validation tests are found in the main STEPS repository under test/validation.
+The short validation tests are found in the main STEPS repository under test/validation.

 To run all validations, clone this repository and go to the validation directory